Name

 [-rd DEVICE] | [--ram-device DEVICE]

-Use this optional parameter to change the default RAM device that will be used for setting up the runtime environment by the script.
+Use this optional parameter to change the default RAM device that will be used for setting up the runtime environment by the nstkismet script.
 The following RAM device names are available on NST: /dev/ram0 - /dev/ram9.
 A corresponding mount point path: /mnt/ram0 - /mnt/ram9 will be automatically selected for the RAM device.
 One can use the following optional parameter: [-rmp PATH] to change the mount point path location for the selected RAM device.
-If not specified, a reasonable default value for the script shall be chosen.
+If not specified, a reasonable default value for the nstkismet script shall be chosen.

 [-rds SIZE] | [--ram-disk-size SIZE]

 Use this optional parameter to change the default RAM disk size in MegaBytes (MB) that will be used if a RAM disk is created by the nstkismet script. **Note: Use a reasonable value and make sure you to not exceed your available system RAM.
 The system memory utility: "free" can be used to help make your determination.
-If omitted, a reasonable value will be chosen by the script.
+If omitted, a reasonable value will be chosen by the nstkismet script.
 The minimum value permitted is 10.
 The maximum value permitted is 1024.

 [-rmp PATH] | [--ram-mount-point PATH]